Berger91/obsidian-starter/README.md

 3. Open cloned directory as new obsidian vault
    ![1.png](./attachments/1.png)
 4. Remove `.git` direcory
 5. Play and Have fun with your notes
+6. (Optionally) Follow further instruction directly from the obsidian [[Getting Started]]

 ## Plugins